Reading a Book with Token Board Support

 If your child is receptive with your verbal praise and patience, then follow Verbal Support Only.
 If you child is reluctant and needs more support, then skip down to Verbal Support with a Token Board.

 Verbal Support only: Start each step when your child is receptive.
-Below, I list the 5 steps in days to show that it is variable.
-Start each step when your child is receptive.
+Below, I list the 5 steps in days as a suggestion--more that one step may be done in a day, and any step can be repeated for a couple days depending on your child's ability to participate.
+Start each step with a book at or below your child's reading level, when your child is receptive.
 Praise often, except for Day 1.

-Day 1-2: Take a picture walk by turning the pages looking at the pictures only.
+Day 1-2: sitting with your child, or near them playing, take a picture walk by turning the pages looking at the pictures only.
 Feel free to point at the pictures and discuss what is going on.

-Day 2-6; encourage the child to read some of the words.
+Day 2-6; sitting with your child, encourage the child to read the book.
+If reluctant take turns reading pages

 Day 3-8; your child reads most of the book with your support.
 You might start the first few words on the page to get them started.
 Remember it is ok if your child pauses to look at the pictures.